kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 # Migrating from Ingress

-The Gateway API project is the successor to the [Ingress API][ing].
+Gateway API project is the successor to the [Ingress API][ing].
 However, it does not include the Ingress resource (the closest parallel is the HTTPRoute).
 As a result, a one-time conversion from your existing Ingress resources to the relevant Gateway API resources is necessary.